Paste your text, essay or paper to find, summarize, and add credible academic sources. (That's something Google Scholar can't do!)

 Sourcely integrates with: Google Scholar, Zotero, Mendeley, EndNote, Microsoft Word, Overleaf, Slack, Trello, Notion, Evernote.

-Based on user reviews and social mentions, the most common pain points are: token usage, spending limit.
+Based on user reviews and social mentions, the most common pain points are: token usage, token cost, cost tracking, API costs.